-For plenty of people, beer does mean the watery industrial lagers so many of us guzzled down in college.
-For those who don’t like beer in the classic American commoditized sense, a citrusy IPA, coffee-like stout, or nutty brown ale is all it takes for an ah-ha! moment.
+Yet those who champion beer should not stop fighting the good fight.
+For plenty of people, beer still means the watery industrial lagers so many of us guzzled down in college.
+For those who don’t like beer in the classic American commoditized sense, a citrusy IPA, a coffee-like stout, or a nutty brown ale is all it takes for an ah-ha! moment.
 There are plenty out there, however, who find even those beers too unpalatable and have sworn off beer forever.

 There’s a whole world of beer that doesn’t taste remotely like beer to help convince those who’ve sworn off the brewed beverage for good that there is, in fact, a beer for them.

-Here are some of the best beers that don’t taste like beer.
-For convenience purposes, we’ve tried to include beers at least available regionally, but to be sure there are plenty of awesome local brewers experimenting with beers and making them taste like they’re not, well, beer.
+For your convenience, here are some of the best beers that don’t taste like beer.
+We’ve also tried to include beers that are at least available regionally, but to be sure, there are plenty of awesome local brewers experimenting with beers and making them taste like they’re not, well, beer.

-Even if you hate beer so much can’t stand to think you’ll taste it, UFO Georgia Peach is the brew for you — especially if you’re a peach lover.
+If you hate beer so much you can’t stand to think you’ll ever taste it,is the brew for you — especially if you’re a peach lover.

-Talking to beer novices, a word to steer away from is sour, but they can be some of the best beers to introduce a hater to the category.
-Specifically for our “beers that don’t taste like beer” theme, take a look at Sixpoint’s Jammer series.
-The base beer, Jammer, is a gose, a lightly soured beer originating from Northern Germany that is reminiscent of lemonade.
+When talking to beer novices, a word we often steer away from is sour, but they can be some of the best beers to introduce a hater to the category.
+Specifically for our “beers that don’t taste like beer” theme, take a look at Jammer series.
+The base beer, Jammer, is a gose, a lightly soured beer originating from northern Germany that is reminiscent of lemonade.
 Sixpoint expands this beer with plenty of real fruit juice flavorings, and the “Jammer Pack” includes Citrus Jammer, Ruby Jammer, Tropical Jammer, and Berry Jammer.

-Washington-based Elysian Brewing is plenty experimental with its beers, once making a pumpkin peach beer — famous for a Budweiser ad making fun of pumpkin peach beers shortly before Bud’s parent acquired the brand (because who doesn’t like a good pint of irony).
+Washington-basedis plenty experimental with its beers, once making a pumpkin peach beer — famous for a Budweiser ad that made fun of pumpkin peach beers shortly before Bud’s parent acquired the brand (because who doesn’t like a good pint of irony).
 Elysian hasn’t strayed from its ways and is making Raspy Whisper, a raspberry and chocolate gose.
-Each barrel of the beer produced has 20 pounds of raspberries and five pounds of cocoa nibs.
-Clocking in 3.6% alcohol by volume, this fruity, sweet and tangy beer has plenty going for it.
+Each barrel of the beer has 20 pounds of raspberries and five pounds of cocoa nibs.
+Clocking in 3.6% alcohol by volume, this fruity, sweet, and tangy beer has plenty going for it.

-Moody Tongue is a Chicago-based brewery that’s small, but pretty widely-distributed.
+is a Chicago-based brewery that’s small but pretty widely distributed.
 The brewery was started by Jared Rouben, a chef-turned brewer who brought his culinary mindset to the beer world.
 His beers include Peeled Grapefruit Pilsner, Caramelized Chocolate Churro Baltic Porter, and Steeped Emperor’s Lemon Saison — all of which are more reminiscent of their foodie namesakes than beer.